 - Make sure to cut the broccoli florets in small pieces (no big chunks allowed) ; smaller pieces makes for a better salad.
 Use the florets, but you can also chop up bits of the stem too!

-- Add-ins: Play around with your favorite add ins.
-Some suggestions include blueberries, cashews, shredded carrots, and/or shredded cheddar (if you’re not needing it to be dairy free).
+- Add-ins: Play around with your favorite add-ins.
+Some suggestions include blueberries, cashews, walnuts, shredded carrots, and/or shredded cheddar.

 - Let the finished salad sit in the fridge for a minimum of 1 hour before eating to allow the flavors to meld together and to chill the salad.